saurabhjadhav1911/flamenco/web/project-website/content/usage/job-types/_index.md

 - convert a job of this type (like "*render this Blend file*") into concrete tasks that can be executed by workers.

+The default scripts are built into the Flamenco Manager executable.
+You can add custom scripts simply by creating a directory called `scripts` next to the `flamenco-manager` executable and putting your custom scripts there.
+If a script is named the same as a [built-in script][built-in-scripts] it will override the built-in one.
+In any case, name the file something like `scripts/my_job_type.js` and it should work.

 ## Example

 These scripts are written in JavaScript.
 Before describing how they work, here